 Brilliant Earth is the perfect place to build your perfect engagement ring.
 You choose every part of the ring, from the gemstone shape, metal preference and size of the gemstone.

 Whether you want an oval, pear or cushion ruby, it will make a perfect centerpiece.
-And the contrast with clear diamonds is striking!
+And we love the minimalism of this look, below!